National Office

 Further details regarding the composition, responsibility and operation of Division Councils are contained in the Division Council Charter, which are in addition to, and supplement the provisions contained in, the Constitution.

-For details relating to the 2025 Division Council Elections for your Division please refer to the ‘Become a councillor’ page.
+For additional key election information please refer to the ‘Become a councillor’ page.

 The ACT Division of the Australian Institute of Company Directors has an ACT Council to assist in providing guidance and strategic input into the direction of the Division.
-The Council also approves upgrades of membership.
+The Council also considers some applications for membership of the Institute, including transition between membership statuses, as required by the Board.

-Nominations are now invited to fill two (2) vacancies on the ACT Division Council.
+Two (2) candidates have been nominated to fill two (2) positions on the ACT Division Council.

-Enquiries and requests for a Nomination Form can be made to Tony Fraser, State Manager – ACT by calling 0427 810 622 or by email to actdivisionelection@aicd.com.au
+If you are a member of the AICD and have not yet received details on how to vote, please contact Tony Fraser, State Manager – ACT by calling 0427 810 622 or by email to actdivisionelection@aicd.com.au.

 Council Members